SAP/ui5-tooling/rfcs/0010-ui5-builder-bundling-refactoring.md

 These tags are shared in a "global" build context, so that they can also be accessed when working with resources of a dependency that has been built earlier.

 Filtering resources based on a tag can be achieved by enhancing on the [ReaderCollection](https://sap.github.io/ui5-tooling/api/module-@ui5_fs.ReaderCollection.html) concept of the UI5 FS.
-By adding a new `filter()` API to the [AbstractReader](https://sap.github.io/ui5-tooling/api/module-@ui5_fs.AbstractReader.html) which internally creates a "ReaderFilter" with the current reader instance and a set of provided "filters" and returns it to the caller.
+A new `filter()` API of the [AbstractReader](https://sap.github.io/ui5-tooling/api/module-@ui5_fs.AbstractReader.html) will provide a "ReaderFilter" instance *(which also implements `AbstractReader`)*, wrapping the given reader instance.
+For every resource retrieved through this ReaderFilter, a filter callback function is called, allowing filtering on tags or other parameters.

 This approach of filtering-out resources that should never be included in a specific bundle can also be used when exchanging the legacy-bundle-tooling with other tools like [Rollup](https://github.com/rollup/rollup), which also only expect the resources relevant for the bundle to be available.